shanty123/Nasa-Explorer/README.md

 ## Project Structure
  ### Home Page – Insight Mars

+Displays NASA's Astronomy Picture of the Day as the background image.
+Clicking on the image navigates to a detailed description.

 📅 Sol Details Overview

 Displays a series of cards showing weather metrics for each Martian Sol (solar day).